Skip to main content

 The goals of this monitoring are to:

-• Track changes in sediment chemistry between sampling years.
+• Track changes in sediment chemistry between sampling years at sites inshore of wastewater facilities.

 • Compare chemical concentrations to applicable Washington State sediment quality standards.